ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ## BNO055
 ### Calibration:
-Calibration is done internally on startup.
-You can print calibration status, numbers between 0-3 are calibration levels.
+**Calibration is done internally on startup and adapts on runtime.** You can print calibration status, numbers between 0-3 are calibration levels.

 ### Angles:
 Reading quaternions is recommended by manufacturer.
 Later you can convert them to euler angles.

 ### Notes:
-- *For demanding projects, to be honest, if you can and your project can afford it, just buy a Bosch* **BNO055** *(or equivalent) sensor module for Arduino.
-The real-time calibration and build-in AHRS fusion algorithm saves a lot of headaches and time.
-Especially it does matter when you have to frequently change device orienation axis, based on my observation, other sensors mentioned just lose their orientation.
+- *For demanding projects, to be honest, if you can and your project can afford it, just buy BNO055 (or equivalent) sensor module for Arduino.* **The real-time calibration and build-in AHRS fusion algorithm saves a lot of headaches and time.** *Especially it does matter when you have to frequently change device orienation axis, based on my observation, other sensors mentioned just lose their orientation.
 However, for basic scenarios there is no reason to buy it.*
 - *This particular version doesn't have any double tap, gesture nor pedometer sensor.*
-- *Computations are made internally so it doesn't waste Arduino resources.*
+- **Computations are made internally so it doesn't waste Arduino resources.**